posm/posm-build/README.md

 =========================

  1. Create a PXE boot server for Ubuntu 14.04 LTS
+   * Installing to a NUC using PXE seems problemattic due to the install happening in Legacy BIOS mode, not UEFI
- 2. Put this entire repo at the root of your Kickstart / PXE web server
+ 2. Put this entire repo at `/posm` on your Kickstart / PXE web server
- 3. PXE boot as approriate to use the `POSM_Server.cfg` preseed, for example, add the following on the kernel line: `auto=true url=http://ks/kickstart/POSM_Server.cfg`
+ 3. PXE boot as approriate to use the `POSM_Server.cfg` preseed, for example, add the following on the kernel line: `auto=true url=http://ks/posm/kickstart/POSM_Server.cfg`
    * The `POSM_Server.cfg` preseed expects that your kickstart server has a hostname of `ks`, and you have a Ubuntu package cache (e.g. `apt-cacher-ng`) at `http://apt-proxy:3142`.
    * Edit Ubuntu cache/proxy in `mirror/http/proxy` (set to empty string to use default, do not just comment out)
    * Edit PXE server hostnames in `partman/early_command` and `preseed/late_command`